Faire Case Pack & Quantity Sync Issues: How to Fix Them (and Prevent Costly Mis-Ships)

 • Price reflects the full case price

-This removes all quantity multiplication from the sync.
+This removes all implicit math from the sync.

-In many cases, this change takes less than 10 minutes.
+In many cases, this fix takes under 10 minutes.

-Once case pack logic is fixed at the product level:
+Once case packs are modeled correctly at the product level:

 • Downstream automations (tracking syncs, invoicing, reporting) become reliable